 - Use the items in the Input, Keyboard menu of the virtual machine window.
-This menu includes the settings Insert Ctrl+Alt+Delete and Ctrl+Alt+Backspace.
-The latter will only have an effect with Linux or Oracle Solaris guests, however. - This menu also includes an option for inserting the Host key combination. - Use special key combinations with the Host key, normally the right Control key.
-Oracle VM VirtualBox will then translate these key combinations for the virtual machine: - Host key + Del to send Ctrl+Alt+Del to reboot the guest. - Host key + Backspace to send Ctrl+Alt+Backspace to restart the graphical user interface of a Linux or Oracle Solaris guest. - Host key + Function key.
-For example, to simulate Ctrl+Alt+Fx to switch between virtual terminals in a Linux guest. - For some other keyboard combinations such as Alt-Tab to switch between open windows, Oracle VM VirtualBox enables you to configure whether these combinations will affect the host or the guest, if a virtual machine currently has the focus.
-This is a global setting for all virtual machines and can be found under File, Preferences, Input.
+This menu includes the settings Insert Ctrl+Alt+Delete and Insert Ctrl+Alt+Backspace.
+However, the latter setting affects only Linux guests or Oracle Solaris guests. - This menu also includes an option for inserting the Host key combination. - Use special key combinations with the Host key, which is normally the right Control key.
+Oracle VM VirtualBox then translates the following key combinations for the VM: - Host key + Del sends Ctrl+Alt+Del to reboot the guest OS. - Host key + Backspace sends Ctrl+Alt+Backspace to restart the graphical user interface of a Linux or Oracle Solaris guest. - Host key + Function key.
+For example, use this key combination to simulate Ctrl+Alt+Fx to switch between virtual terminals in a Linux guest. - For some other keyboard combinations such as Alt+Tab to switch between open windows, Oracle VM VirtualBox enables you to configure whether these combinations will affect the host or the guest, if a virtual machine currently has the focus.
+This is a global setting for all virtual machines and can be found under File, Preferences, Input. - A soft keyboard can be used to input key combinations in the guest.
+See chapter 1.17, Soft Keyboard, page 31.

-1.9.4 Changing Removable Media
+1.8.4 Changing Removable Media